sachin595/DiabCompSepsAI/README.md

 ---

-## Interface Implementation & Usage Guide
+## Interface Implementation & Usage Guide for Diagnostic Tool

 The DiabCompSepsAI application is designed to predict postoperative complications in diabetic patients, leveraging a machine learning model integrated into a user-friendly interface.